gravitational/teleport/docs/admin-guide.md

 !!! tip "Other Providers?":
     We have already received the requests to add support for other OpenID/OAuth2 providers like Github.
-Teleport is an open source project and adding proivders is not hard, your contributions are welcome, just search the code for OIDC! :-)
+Teleport is an open source project and adding providers is not hard, your contributions are welcome, just search the code for OIDC! :-)